 Starvation of larvae

 Larvae were fed up to 70, 71, 72 and 73 hours after egg laying (AEL) before removal from the food.
-The larvae were transferred to a petri dish with a moist filter paper in it to prevent .
+The larvae were transferred to a petri dish with a moist filter paper in it to prevent desiccation.
 Larvae in the petri dish were checked at regular intervals to ensure the filter paper was moist and keep track of the progress of the metamorphosis.
 Larvae deprived of food 70 hours AEL that survived for four days were analysed for muscle integrity.

 Mobility Assay

 First, second and third instar larvae were used for mobility analysis.
-Larvae (up to 10) were put in the middle of a 1% agar dish with 1% paraffin oil on one side and an (1% 2-propanol) on the other side.
+Larvae (up to 10) were put in the middle of a 1% agar dish with 1% paraffin oil on one side and an odour (1% 2-propanol) on the other side.
 Larvae were filmed with a Samsung SDN-550 camera using the micro manager 1.4 program for 200 frames, with 1 frame per second (fps) in the dark under red light.
 Movies were analysed with MtrackJ (Meijering et al. 2012) via Fiji.
 Larvae were tracked per 20 frames (1st instar) or 10 frames (2nd and 3rd instars) for at least 100 seconds (1st instar) or 50 seconds (2nd and 3rd instar) while larvae were continuously crawling on the plate.
 Mean speed is calculated in mm/sec.

 Viability Assay